allisonhorst/palmerpenguins/README.md

 - **Data are available by** [TODO: INSERT LICENSE INFO HERE].

 - **Please cite this data using:** Gorman KB, Williams TD, Fraser WR (2014) Ecological Sexual Dimorphism and Environmental Variability within a Community of Antarctic Penguins (Genus *Pygoscelis*).
-PLoS ONE 9(3): e90081. doi:10.1371/journal.pone.0090081
+PLoS ONE 9(3): e90081. doi:10.1371/journal.pone.0090081 [TODO: CHECK WITH KRISTEN & MARTY ON THIS]

 ## Summary: